twistlock/docs/api/descriptions/feeds/cve_allow_list_digest_get.md

-Retrieves the digest string for the Custom Vulnerability Environment (CVE) allow lists configured in Console.
+Retrieves the digest string for the Common Vulnerabilities and Exposures (CVE) allow list configured in Console.

 ### cURL Request

-The following cURL command retrieves the digest for the configured CVE.
+The following cURL command retrieves the digest for the configured CVE allow list.

 ```bash
 $ curl -k \